Important update

 Employers:

-- Job advertisements
+- Casual job advertisements

-- Boardroom access for interviewing needs
+- Boardroom access for interviewing/recruitment needs

 Employment Central is officially on Facebook!